-Specification for long-haul Gigabit Ethernet over two strands of 9/125 micron core fiber cable.
+Long-haul Gigabit Ethernet over two strands of 9/125 micron core fiber cable.

 Auto-Negotiation

 Signalling method allowing each node to select its optimum operational mode (e.g., speed and duplex mode) based on the capabilities of the node to which it is connected.